Ukrainian surnames: Patronymic surnames

+Less common are Ukrainian patronymic surnames ending with -ich, -ych (Voyislavych, Radovych, Andrukhovych) and -at (Shchurat, Khronovyat).

+Matronymic surnames

-When a woman married, she was known by a form of her husband's first name or her father's.
-From the name Petro, she was Petrykha, (wife of Petro).
+When a woman was married, she was known by a form of her husband's first name or her father's, if she was not.
+From the name Petro, she was Petrykha (wife of Petro).
 From these forms, matronymic surnames ending in -yshyn were created.
 Petryshyn came from Petrykha, Romanyshyn from Romanykha and Ivanyshyn from Ivanykha.
-Surnames based on women's names are rare (Marunchak from Marunia, a form of Maria).
+Surnames based on women's names exist (from variants of Maria: Marunchak from Marunia, Marusiak, Marushchak, from "Marusia")..
+Sofiya->Софієнко (Sofiyenko), Halya-> Halenko, Halenkov.